Jigsaw24/Elevate24/README.md

 # Elevate24

+[!NOTE] New UI now available for Elevate24 Version 2.2.0+.
+Enable it

 Elevate24 is a macOS Privileged Access Management solution that provides IT teams with visibility and monitoring capabilities to ensure compliance.
 It allows users to request limited privileges for a specific period, improving security and end-user experience.

 Elevate24 is available in **Basic** and **Premium** modes.
 The **Basic** mode works out of the box and does not require a license.
 To get started, simply install Elevate24 and follow the Getting Started link below.

 ### [Getting Started](/Documentation/README.md)
 ### [Watch Video](https://www.youtube.com/watch?v=J8nJtw9G3JI)